NCEAS/vegbank2/helm/README.md

 # Introduction

 This document describes how to deploy the helm charts for VegBank API and the VegBank Postgres Cluster.
-After installing the helm charts, you should see several pods.
-One or more instances of the VegBank python pod, which houses the flask app that powers the API (ex. `https://api-dev.vegbank.org/plant-concepts/pc.92413`) and three CloudNative PostgreSQL (CNPG) pods which contain the postgres database used by the API.
+After installing the helm charts, you should see one or more instances of the VegBank python pod, which houses the flask app that powers the API (ex. `https://api-dev.vegbank.org/plant-concepts/pc.92413`) and three CloudNative PostgreSQL (CNPG) pods which contain the postgres database used by the API.
 The CNPG pods consist of a primary read-write pod and two replica read-only pods.

 ### See also: